'The Crown' Star Matt Smith Will Next Play Artist Robert Mapplethorpe

 Matt Smith is a long way from playing partner to the most powerful woman in Great Britain on the hit Netflix series The Crown for his next role as artist Robert Mapplethorpe in a new biopic this fall.
-Smith, who previously played Prince Philip, Duke of Edinburgh for the first two seasons of The Crown will now play the underground and sexually provocative artist, Mapplethorpe in a movie by the same name.
+Smith, who previously played Prince Philip, Duke of Edinburgh, for the first two seasons of The Crown will now play the underground and sexually provocative artist, Mapplethorpe, in a movie by the same name.

 “Robert Mapplethorpe pushed the boundaries of the art world.
 This film boldly follows Mapplethorpe as he explores and brings them to the mainstream — displaying a word that was shocking and beautiful.”

-Ondi Timoner, who wrote the screenplay which will have Smith as Mapplethorpe discovering himself “artistically and sexually” while living in the Chelsea Hotel and taking photos of the others who lived there.
+Ondi Timoner wrote the screenplay, which will have Smith as Mapplethorpe discovering himself “artistically and sexually” while living in the Chelsea Hotel and taking photos of the others who lived there.

 Matt Smith Starrer 'Mapplethorpe' Picked Up by Samuel Goldwyn Films https://t.co/Pfz4mwcAh3 via @thr